kogpsy/imadet-replication-experiment-3/README.md

 As with every modern JavaScript project, after cloning the source code you need to install the project dependencies with `yarn install`.
 This step is only required at the beginning and when the dependencies change.

+**Pro tipp**: To edit the experimental instructions, the VS Code Extension _Template Literal Editor_ comes in quite handy.

 ## Available commands

 ### `yarn run dev`